 The basic fee includes: ● Facility use (up to 5 hours ) (?)
 Trustee edits in this color (Rick) Optional Fees: Pianist for your event and rehearsal (?)
 Sound technician (?)
 A non-refundable deposit is due when event date is set and balance is due 2 weeks before event

-Please read carefully all guidelines for all events at Shueyville United Methodist Church.
+Please read carefully all guidelines for all events at the Shueyville Church.

 Because we want to foster healthy marriages, all couples married at SUMC, or by SUMC pastors, are required to take 4 pre/post-marriage classes.